tryretool/retool-cli/README.md

 1. `npm install -g retool-cli`

+Node.js is a requirement, it can be installed [here](https://nodejs.org/en/download).
 See [this guide](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) to resolve EACCES permissions errors.

 ## Usage Instructions

 `retool --help`

+`retool <command> --help`

 ## Building from Source